AsadBukhari886/sms-spam-detector/README.md

 # 🤖 AI & SMS Spam Detector

 A real-time web application to analyze text messages for spam and detect AI-generated content using a machine learning model and the Groq API.
+---

+## 🧠 How It Works

+Is project ke do ahem hissay hain:

+### 🛡️ Spam Detection
+The backend uses a `scikit-learn` pipeline loaded from `spam_classifier.pkl`.
+This model was trained on a dataset like the SMS Spam Collection using a TF-IDF vectorizer and a classifier (e.g., Naive Bayes).
+The input text is cleaned and transformed before being fed to the model for prediction.

+### 🤖 AI Content Detection
+When a request is made, the backend sends the raw text to the `Groq API`.
+A carefully crafted system prompt instructs the `Llama 3` model to act as an AI detector and return only a number from 0-100, representing the probability of the text being AI-generated.

+---

 <br/>